-Businesses must register with the Department of Revenue to pay and report rental car surcharge, lead-acid battery and new tire fees, and gross receipts tax on dry cleaning/laundering.
+Businesses must register with the Department of Revenue to pay and report rental car surcharges, lead-acid battery fees, new tire fees, and gross receipts tax on dry cleaning/laundering.
 You can register to pay and report taxes online.

 $2 per day or any part of a day

 $1 per usage by members of a car-sharing service

 A $2 per day rental car surcharge applies to the first 30 days, or portion of a day, a motor vehicle is continuously leased or rented in Florida to one person, even when the vehicle is licensed outside Florida.

 A $1 per usage rental car surcharge applies to the use of a motor vehicle by a member of a car-sharing service for a period of less than 24 hours.
 If the member uses the motor vehicle for 24 hours or more in a single usage, the $2 per day surcharge applies.